near/node-docs/docs/maintenance/node-maintenance.md

 As a decentralized network, every update to NEAR Protocol needs some coordination between end users, platforms, developers, and validators.

 NEAR merges nearcore updates from nearcore release on Github: https://github.com/near/nearcore/releases.
-For each nearcore release, there is a release in brief:
+For each nearcore release, the release notes indicate the nature of the release:
 ```
 CODE_COLOR: CODE_YELLOW_MAINNET  // This field indicates the release tag (see below).
 RELEASE_VERSION: 1.23.0          // This field indicates the nearcore version.